backstage/backstage/docs/auth/oidc.md

 description: This section shows how to use an OIDC provider from scrath, same steps apply for custom providers.
 ---

-This section shows how to use an OIDC provider from scrath, same steps apply for custom providers.
+This section shows how to use an OIDC provider from scratch, same steps apply for custom providers.
 Please note these steps are for using a provider, not how to implement one.

 ## Summary